vCarbs/netapp-cookbook/README.md

 netapp_volume
 -------------
 SVM-management of volume creation, modification and deletion including auto-increment, snapshot schedules and volume options.

+netapp_volume resource provisions additional volume on the Cloud ONTAP instances.
+It Creates the volume on an existing aggregate that has sufficient free space.

 ### Actions ###
 This resource has the following actions: